The Brush tool is one of the most important and widely used Lightroom tools!

 Auto Mask: This feature saves time by automatically detecting area borders and ensuring the brush action remains within them.

-Now that you know how it works, all you have to do is import the image you want to edit, select your desired setting, and work on the areas that you want to change.
+And there you have it!
+All you have to do is import the image you want to edit, select your desired setting, and work on the areas that you want to change.